Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-07-separation-of-concerns.md

 }
 ```

-Register it through DI on the kernel builder:
+Register it through dependency injection (DI) on the kernel builder:

 ```csharp
 kernelBuilder.Services.AddSingleton<IFunctionInvocationFilter, LoggingFilter>();
 ```

-Then write a one-page ADR — "How AI components integrate with our solution" — and commit it as `module-07/adr-001-ai-boundaries.md`.
+Then write a one-page Architecture Decision Record (ADR) — "How AI components integrate with our solution" — and commit it as `module-07/adr-001-ai-boundaries.md`.
 Future hires will read this instead of asking you.

 ## Done when